 Lose It! is an app that helps people shed those extra pounds in a fun, rewards-based way.
 Boasting over 45 million lost pounds across their entire user base, Lose It! finds a way to blend their extraordinary features with some stellar support.
-Raking in over 750 support queries every week, their 4-person support team keep themselves busy from their HQ in Boston.
+Handling over 750 support queries every week, their 4-person support team are some of the busiest people in their Boston HQ.
 We got in touch with Whitney Klinkner, Marketing Manager of Content and Community, to talk about life in the support circuit and how she manages to gracefully juggle all these roles.

 Whitney Klinkner, Marketing Manager, Content and Community at Lose It!